ImageMagick/Usage-Markdown/filter/index.md

 ### Blocking {#blocking}

 Essentially, if you enlarge an image simply by replicating pixels, you will create larger rectangular blocks of pixels.
-In fact magnifying images using either "`-scale`" or "`-sample`" does exactly that, producing an enlarged pixelated image.
+In fact, magnifying images using either "`-scale`" or "`-sample`" does exactly that, producing an enlarged, pixelated image.

-For example here I scale a small image, generating large blocks of color rather that a nice smooth image.
+For example, here I scale a small image, generating large blocks of color rather than a nice, smooth image.
 Next to that is a 'resized' version, and finally one using a Gaussian filter to blur it more than normal and replace isolated pixels with round dots, to remove some of the blockiness.

 ~~~